hoang-tran/hoang-tran.github.io/_drafts/terminal-for-ios-developers.md

 Can we have any other way that does not involve the use of `Terminal`?

 Well, I guess we don't.
+In fact, it should be an important part in your development workflow.

-As an iOS developer, you may not be comfortable using the `Terminal`.
+As an iOS developer, you may not be comfortable using the `Terminal` yet.
 Some people don't even know that such thing does exist at all.
 We're too familiar with GUI (Graphical User Interface) tools.

 * We code in Xcode.
 * We browse files in Finder.